 The plot moves quickly, throwing in terrific grindhouse lines like, “They were a pack of brown-skinned Charlie’s Angels without a Charlie, intent on knocking down a demon’s door.”
 It’s thrilling to see Latinx-led horror, and Castro’s passion for empowering her sisters is the pounding heartbeat that keeps the story alive.
 She has a knack for visceral physicality, writing the most striking account of a shifter transition that I’ve ever encountered.
 You can feel every muscle straining and every hair poking through Maya’s skin when she shifts into her jaguar form for the first time.
 It’s bloody and painful and gripping, and that scene alone is worth the price of admission.

 I do have a major quibble with the book, though: its lack of editing.
 The book is riddled with typos, half-formed thoughts, and awkward sentences.
-I feel like the publisher did Castro a real disservice here: just like Maya’s jaguar form wanting to burst out of her human skin, there’s a damn good story hiding underneath all the errors.
+Just like Maya’s jaguar form wanting to burst out of her human skin, there’s a damn good story hiding underneath all the errors.
 If this were an ARC, I wouldn’t mention the typos at all, but there are just too many mistakes present in a finished book not to bring them up.
 There’s so much action, humor, grit, sex, and heart in this book that it’s a shame not to see the story realized more fully.

 Despite the poor editing, I would love to read more about Maya and her shifter sisters.
 The book ends on an image that begs to be on the big screen, and the world that Castro has created is so original and intriguing that I’d love to see it turned into a series.
 Hairspray and Switchblades is a bloody feminist romp with a lot of fun ideas that it doesn’t quite know how to develop, but it’s still definitely worth your time.
 Hopefully we’ll see more of these powerful, kick-ass women in the future.